Debug

 or try...catch

-Attempts to specify the code
+Attempts to specify a code

 .